 - Putting the garden to bed for the winter

 - Plant Identification

 - Group check ins, sharings and discussion

 - Plant sits

 - Processing methods including drying, tincturing, making oils

 - Ritual and ceremony involving plants and the seasons

-- Ways to integrate herbs into our lives
+- Ways to integrate herbs and embodied practices into our lives

 Who: Open to all adults and mature older teens; anyone with a curious and open mind

 Where: Sawmill Herb Farm in Montague - 119 Old Sunderland Rd.
 We will be primarily meeting outdoors (in all weather).
 Some days we will be gathering in the greenhouse or under cover.